As you travel or just drive to and from home, try these ways to engage your child:

 • On the trip to the center, ask preschool children to predict who will be there and what will happen.

-*If you commute with your child by train or bus, pack (or have your child pack) a small travel bag of books, small one-piece toys or teethers for infants, and wipe-off boards (for example, "Etch-a-Sketch" makes a small travel-size version of their toy), or even a colorful clipboard with paper and a chunky pencil attached for older preschoolers.
+*If you commute with your child by bus, pack (or have your child pack) a small travel bag of books, small one-piece toys or teethers for infants, and wipe-off boards (for example, "Etch-a-Sketch" makes a small travel-size version of their toy), or even a colorful clipboard with paper and a chunky pencil attached for older preschoolers.
 Make the contents of the bag special by reserving their use exclusively for the commute.

 * If you have a longer commute, you may want to create an activity kit by punching holes across the bottom of several heavy-duty, resealable plastic bags and putting them in a three-ring binder.
 Fill each "bag" page with non-messy art supplies or toys.